View Benet Selfaison's Obituary on sltrib.com and share memories

 1947 ~ 2020

 Benet (Veneranda) Selfaison passed away on March 4, 2020, in Salt Lake City, UT.
-She was born on November 27, 1947, in Mindoro, Philippines to Josefina Pangilinan and Florencio Flores.
-She married Manny Selfaison in the Philippines.
+She was born on November 14, 1947, in Mindoro, Philippines to Josefina Pangilinan and Captain Florencio Flores.
+She married Manny Selfaison.
 Benet is survived by her husband, Manny, sister, Jocelyn Rowley and brothers, Dino, Ramon and Jun Flores.
-Funeral services will be held on Saturday, March 21, 2020, at 11:00 am at the South Mountain Stake Center, 1911 East Gray Fox Drive, Draper, Utah.
-A small viewing will be held from 9:00 - 10:30 am at the church.
+A small viewing will be held from 9:00 -10:30 am on Saturday, March 21, 2020, at the South Mountain Stake Center, 1911 East Gray Fox Drive, Draper, Utah.
+Funeral services will follow at 11:00.
 Interment will follow at Larkin Sunset Gardens, 1950 East Dimple Dell Road (10600 South), Sandy, Utah.
 For full obituary and online condolences please visit www.larkincares.com